Skip to main content

 Enterprise authentication

-Claude uses a single shared OAuth application per connector.
-Tenant-level isolation and enterprise-specific OAuth clients are not supported.
-Enterprise customers connect to the same OAuth app as everyone else; access is scoped by the user’s own permissions on your service.
+Directory connectors use a single shared OAuth application per connector.
+There is no per-org OAuth client for directory connectors — enterprise customers connect to the same OAuth app as everyone else, and access is scoped by the user’s own permissions on your service.
+Custom connectors are different: an admin can supply their own OAuth client credentials when adding the connector, which scopes the OAuth client to that organization.
+See custom connectors.

 Custom connectors